jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resize.rst

 Verifying a Resize
 ==================

 #.
-Once you have resized your server, you will need to tell the JupyterHub to make use of
+Once you have resized your server, tell the JupyterHub to make use of
    these new resources.
-To accomplish this, you will follow the instructions in :ref:`topic/tljh-config` to set memory limits and reload the hub.
-This can be completed using the terminal in the JupyterHub.
-It can also be completed through the terminal.
+To accomplish this, follow the instructions in :ref:`topic/tljh-config` to set new memory or CPU limits and reload the hub.
+This can be completed using the terminal in the JupyterHub (or via SSH-ing into your VM and using this terminal).

 #.
 TLJH configuration options can be verified by viewing the tljh-config output.